quadroops/pkg/log/README.md

 - Simple but consistent log interface methods
 - Contextual log.
 Log based on some context can be an event / a process, or anything, the main point is we can manage our log more specific and detail.
 Contextual log also provide logging metadata and also time measurement.
 Metadata will printed out only if an error happened, using `Warn`.
-If you are using contextual logging, all logging's level will be enabled except for `Debug` level.
+If you are using contextual logging, all logging's level will be enabled except for `Debug` level, there are no options to set minimal logging level if you are using `ContextualLog`.

 We are not try to create a "new log writer", we are using adapter for that purpose.